Eboubaker/mediafire-dl/README.md

 ## Description

-**mediafire-dl** is a script written in Python to automate the download of files from [mediafire.com](https://mediafire.com) with a simple command-line interface.
+**mediafire-dl** is a script written in Python to automate the download of files from [mediafire.com](https://mediafire.com) with a simple command-line interface. it uses Seleniumbase to bypass cf challange

-> Much of the code comes from [gdown](https://github.com/wkentaro/gdown)
+> Much of the code comes from [Juvenal-Yescas/mediafire-dl](https://github.com/Juvenal-Yescas/mediafire-dl)

 ## Prerequisites